MicrosoftDocs/well-architected/well-architected/service-guides/virtual-network.md

 >
 > - **Right-size your subnets**.
 When allocating subnets, it's important to strike a balance between size and scalability.
 You want subnets to be large enough to accommodate projected growth without operational burden.
 >
 >   To manage capacity effectively, a common strategy is to overprovision capacity due to uncertainty, but the goal should be to optimize over time.
-By continuously analyzing data, you can ensure that you only pay for what you need.
+Continuously analyze data, so your network can handle the load but you don't pay extra for unused resources.
 >
 > - **Conduct performance testing**.
 Use combination of synthetic and production data to test latency and bandwidth to check how those aspects might affect workload performance.
 For example, detecting resources that consume more bandwidth than expected and cause noisy neighbor issues.
 Or, traffic that's making multiple hops, can be the cause of the high latency.
 >